-The early involvement of the local universities in the UK City of Culture (UK CoC 2021), including the generation of the Performance Measurement & Evaluation Strategy has seen a substantial effort to encourage and fund researchers to assess the differences that UK CoC 2021 has made to Coventry over and above the Economic Impact and Social Value assessments.
+The early involvement of the local universities in the UK City of Culture (UK CoC 2021), including the generation of the Performance Measurement & Evaluation Strategy, has seen a substantial effort to encourage and fund research to assess the differences that UK CoC 2021 has made to Coventry over and above the Economic Impact and Social Value assessments.

 These research and evaluation efforts have involved a large variety of quantitative and qualitative studies undertaken through a range of (multi-)disciplinary perspectives and different research modes that are presented below.
 In many instances, researchers have worked with local people and organisations to assess the differences that UK CoC 2021 has made to Coventry.

 This research, together with the dissemination of its results, has been central to the knowledge exchange process.

 To address outcomes identified within the Performance Measurement & Evaluation Strategy, the City of Culture Trust commissioned a series of focus studies.
 Teams at both Coventry University and the University of Warwick undertook independent research and produced reports that address specific themes: